Emancipation Day: Saint Kitts and Nevis

 Saint Kitts and Nevis: The first Monday and Tuesday of August are celebrated as "Emancipation Day" and also "Culturama" in Nevis.

 Saint Vincent and the Grenadines

-Saint Vincent and the Grenadines also celebrates August Monday.
+Saint Vincent and the Grenadines also celebrates Emmancipation day annually on August 1.

+The Act for the Abolition of Slavery in St. Vincent was transmitted to Britain on May 28, 1834.
+On the first of August in the year 1834, a total of 18,102 individuals who were previously enslaved transitioned into the status of apprentices.

+A total of 2,959 children under the age of six were promptly released, along with 1,189 individuals who were either elderly or physically unable to care for themselves.

+The enslaved individuals residing on the island of St. Vincent (SVG) were granted “complete emancipation” on August 1, 1838, following a period of “partial freedom” that was initially granted to them in 1834 through the enactment of the Abolition Act.

 South Africa

-The Slavery Abolition Act of 1833 came into full effect in the Cape Colony on the December 1, 1838 after a four-year period of forced apprenticeship.
+The Slavery Abolition Act 1833 came into full effect in the Cape Colony on the 1 December 1838, after a four-year period of forced apprenticeship.
 About 39,000 enslaved people were freed and £1.2 million (roughly equivalent to £4,175,000,000 as a proportion of GDP in 2016 pounds) – of £3 million originally set aside by the British government – was paid out in compensation to 1,300 former slave holding farmers in the colony.

-December 1 is celebrated as Emancipation Day in South Africa most notably in the city of Cape Town.
+1 December is celebrated as Emancipation Day in South Africa most notably in the city of Cape Town.